-If a student attends an APC hearing they receivie a decision at the conclusion of the hearing.
+If a student attends an APC hearing they will receive a decision at the conclusion of the hearing.
 Each student also receives a letter from the faculty confirming the decision of the APC.

-Exclusion is only one possible penalty which can be imposed by the APC.
+Exclusion is only penalty that can be imposed by the APC.

-More often students may be required to enrol in a lesser load to assist them in progressing successfully in their course.
+More often than not, students may be required to enrol in a lesser load to assist them in progressing successfully in their course.

 It is therefore vital that students receive support during a stressful process.
-MPA staff treats academic progress matters very seriously and approaches the matter with pastoral care.
+The MGA staff treats academic progress matters very seriously and approaches the matter with pastoral care.